andgineer/goodreads-export/docs/README.md

 For that all author name versions should be listed as links in one author file - just copy them from other author files to that `primary` author file.
+First link should contain `primary` name.

-Application will relink all existed and newly created books to this `primary` name.
+Application will relink all existed and newly created books with other author names in this file to this `primary` name.

 If you need only this re-link without importing goodreads file use option `--merge`.